Skip to main content

 New South Wales Real Estate Trust Account Audit

-Comprehensive guide to New South Wales real estate trust account audit requirements, deadlines, and compliance obligations under the Property, Stock and Business Agents Act 2002.
+Guide to New South Wales real estate trust account audit requirements, deadlines, documents, and reporting steps under the Property and Stock Agents Act 2002.

 Audit Period